Trying to Remember: A Personal Reflection on Activist Histories and Memory Holes

 • P2P connections to cold storage: The final stage introduces peer-to-peer (#P2P) connections to integrate the offline cold storage with the broader network.
 This allows people to share and retrieve data across the network, even in decentralised or disconnected environments.

 • Iterative learning and improvement: The process is intentionally iterative, encouraging learning from practical experience.
-The system is designed to evolve and improve over time, informed by real-world use rather than theoretical perfection.
+The system path is designed to evolve and improve over time, informed by real-world use rather than theoretical perfection.

 The success of the #OMN depends on its commitment to #4opens.
-These principles allow for the free sharing and reuse of content, breaking down barriers to collaboration and fostering innovation.
+These principles allow for the free sharing and reuse of content, breaking down barriers to collaboration and growing innovation.
 By storing most data unencrypted (as the majority of it is not private), the system reduces overhead and complexity, keeping the project aligned with the “Keep It Simple, Stupid” (#KISS) philosophy.

 Separating privacy from the #openweb: One critical aspect of the #OMN approach is recognising that encrypted privacy tools are a separate project.
-Mixing these with the development of the #openweb #Fediverse leads to unnecessary complexity and division.
+Mixing these with the development of the #openweb and #Fediverse leads to unnecessary complexity and division.
 Privacy tools are vital, but are developed in parallel rather than tangled with the foundational infrastructure.
 This separation allows each project to focus on its strengths while maintaining a clear, streamlined design philosophy.

 At its core, the #OMN empowers “normal” people to store and manage their own data.
 By using a mix of hot and cold storage, people gain control over their digital lives without relying on corporate platforms.
 The focus on redundancy, backed by tools to search and reimport old data into hot storage, ensures resilience and accessibility.